 This month, the East India Company kicked off a new collector's series with a reissue of William Wyon's famed Three Grace's pattern.
 A favourite of staff here at The Britannia Coin Company, this memorable engraving is a worthy beginning to the East India Company's The Masterpiece Collection.
-We're excited to have stock of Gold Proof One Ounce and Two Ounce coins, as well as Silver Proof One Ounce and Two Ounce issues.
+We're excited to have limited stock of the gold and silver proof coins in their original packaging as well as a range of graded examples.

-If you're a fan of Wyon, you'll have seen that some of his most famous coinage has also recently been shared with the world as part of The Royal Mint's Great Engravers series.
+If you're a fan of William Wyon, you'll be aware that some of his most famous designs have been remastered for a new audience as part of The Royal Mint's Great Engravers series.

-So what makes the East India Company Three Graces different?
+So what makes the East India Company's Three Graces coins different?
 What have these collectors' coins got to do with the island of Saint Helena?
-And who are the East India Company anyway?
+And who are The East India Company anyway?

 We've got the answers to all these questions but we need to return to the age of sail and empire to clue you in.
 Read on for the story behind these heritage Three Graces coins and why they should be your next acquisition.

 The East India Company's 2021 Three Graces series represents an unmissable opportunity to own William Wyon's iconic, neoclassical design.